lino-framework/getlino/docs/usage.rst

     .. option:: --db-engine

-        Default value is 'mysql' when running as root or 'sqlite' otherwise.
+        Default value is 'mysql' when running as root or 'sqlite3' otherwise.

     .. option:: --db-user